vintasoftware/tapioca-wrapper/README.md

 ## Wrapping an API with Tapioca

-This is all the code you need to build the Facebook Graph API you just played:
+This is all the code you need to build the Facebook Graph API wrapper you just played with:
 ``` python
 # surce here: https://github.com/vintasoftware/tapioca-facebook/blob/master/tapioca_facebook/tapioca_facebook.py